tsinis/dart-code-metrics-action/README.md

 ## What is Dart Code Metrics?

-[Dart Code Metrics](https://github.com/dart-code-checker/dart-code-metrics) is a static analysis tool that helps you analyse and improve your code quality.
+[Dart Code Metrics](https://github.com/dart-code-checker/dart-code-metrics) is a static analysis tool that helps you analyze and improve your code quality.

 ## Usage